Pumpkin Spice Cake:

 Cream Cheese Frosting:

-8 ounces (228 grams) cream cheese, room temperature
+8 ounces (225 grams) full fat cream cheese, room temperature

-Pumpkin Spice Cake: Preheat the oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Butter and flour (or spray with Baker's Joy) two - 8 inch (20 cm) cake pans.
+Pumpkin Spice Cake: Preheat the oven to 350 degrees F (180 degrees C).
+Butter, or lightly spray with a non stick vegetable spray, two - 8 inch (20 cm) cake pans.
+Then line the bottom of each pan with a round of parchment paper.

-Cake: In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (about 2-3 minutes).
+Cake: In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (about 3 minutes).
 Add the eggs, one at a time, mixing well after each addition.
 Scrape down the sides of the bowl as needed.
-Add the pumpkin puree and vanilla extract and beat until incorporated.
+Add the pumpkin puree and vanilla extract and beat until incorporated (the batter will look curdled).

 In a separate bowl, whisk together the flour, baking soda, baking powder, salt and spices.
-Add the flour mixture and buttermilk alternately to the pumpkin batter, in three additions, beginning and ending with the flour mixture.
-Divide the batter in half and then pour the batter into the prepared pans.
-Bake for approximately 25 - 30 minutes, or until a toothpick inserted in the center of the cake comes out clean.
+Add the flour mixture and buttermilk alternately to the batter, in three additions, beginning and ending with the flour mixture.
+Evenly divide the batter between your two pans.
+Bake for approximately 25 minutes, or until a toothpick inserted in the center of the cake just comes out clean.
 Cool on a wire rack for 10 minutes and then invert and remove the cakes from their pans.
 Cool completely before frosting.

-Frosting: Place the cream cheese and butter in the bowl of your food processor (or use a hand mixer) and pulse until smooth.
-Add the maple syrup and confectioners' sugar and process just to combine.
-(Do not over process or the frosting will be too thin.)
-Adjust syrup or sugar until you have the right consistency.
+Frosting: Place the cream cheese and butter in the bowl of your electric mixer, fitted with the paddle attachment (or use a hand mixer) and beat until smooth.
+Add the maple syrup and confectioners' sugar and beat until light and creamy and of spreading consistency.
+Add more sugar or maple syrup if needed.

-Assemble: Place one of the cake layers, top side down, on a serving plate.
+Assemble: Place one of the cake layers on your serving plate.
 Frost with a layer of icing.
-Place the second cake, top side down, onto the first layer and frost the top and sides of the cake.
-Garnish with chopped nuts, if desired.
+Place the second cake on top of the first layer and frost the top and sides of the cake.
+Garnish with whole or chopped nuts, if desired.
 Refrigerate but bring to room temperature before serving.

-Pumpkin desserts are especially popular during the fall and winter months.
-Of course, pumpkin pie is America's favorite pumpkin dessert, but this lovely orange colored Pumpkin Spice Cake, containing both pumpkin and its complementary spices; cinnamon, ginger, and cloves, is sure to please.
-It consists of two layers of moist and flavorful cake that, like a carrot cake, benefits from being filled and frosted with a cream cheese icing.
-This frosting does deviate from the traditional cream cheese frosting as it contains pure maple syrup.
-Now, do not confuse pure maple syrup with the corn syrup flavored with artificial maple extract, sometimes called 'pancake syrup', as it does not come close to the real thing and should not be used here.
-Pure maple syrup is a reddish-brown aromatic liquid that has a distinctive rich, sweet, nutty, flavor that Diana Henry in her book 'Roast Figs Sugar Snow' says is "reminiscent of burnt sugar and fudge".
+Pumpkin desserts are especially popular during the fall and winter months and this Pumpkin Spice Cake is sure to please.
+It has two delicious layers of moist and spicy pumpkin cake that are filled and frosted with a maple flavored cream cheese icing.
+Now, don't confuse pure maple syrup with the corn syrup flavored with artificial maple extract, sometimes called 'pancake syrup'.
+Pure maple syrup is a reddish-brown aromatic liquid that has a distinctive rich, sweet and nutty flavor.
 It is produced from the sap of maple trees (in February and March) grown in Canada and the Northeastern United States.

-Today we are lucky to have excellent brands of canned pumpkin puree on the market which saves us the time and effort of having to make our own.
-But if you would like to make your own use the smaller pumpkin varieties like Sugar Pie, Baby Bear or Cheese Pumpkin (approximately 5-7 lbs., 2 1/2 - 3 1/2 kg.).
+Today, there are excellent brands of canned pure pumpkin puree on the market which saves us both the time and effort of having to make our own.
+But if you would like to make your own pumpkin puree, use the smaller pumpkin varieties like Sugar Pie, Baby Bear or Cheese Pumpkin (approximately 5-7 lbs., 2 1/2 - 3 1/2 kg.).
 To make the puree, first cut the pumpkin in half lengthwise, remove seeds and stringy fibers, and then place cut-side down on a greased baking sheet.
-Bake at 350 degrees F (177 degrees C) for approximately 45 minutes to 1 1/4 hours (depending on size) or until easily pierced with a knife.
+Bake at 350 degrees F (180 degrees C) for approximately 45 - 90 minutes (depending on size) or until easily pierced with a knife.
 Scoop out the pulp and puree in a food processor until smooth.
 To extract all the liquid, strain through a cheesecloth lined strainer.
 Cool the puree before using.